COVID-19 Financial Assistance for Students

 The committee began reviewing requests for CARES emergency funding on May 15, 2020.
 Students selected to receive housing and food allocations were eligible to receive an additional 25% on top of the amount requested for housing and food to provide for an additional week of expenses.

-The committee will manually review each application based on a first come, first serve basis, and grants will be awarded based on the following criteria:
+The committee manually reviewed each application based on a first come, first serve basis, and grants were awarded based on the following criteria:

 - Date of submission of the application